 It’s important to remember that a Homeowner’s Association is a representative body of the neighborhood.
 If enough residents agree, existing convenance can be amended.

 Imagine this “picture book” home yard garden multiplied times all the homes in the subdivision pictured above (or as many of them as would want to!).

-Gardens are transformative!
+Gardens and gardening is transformative!

-What a beautiful yard!
+What a Beautiful Yard!

 G. Coleman Alderson is an entrepreneur, land manager, investor, gardener, and author of the novel, Mountain Whispers: Days Without Sun.
 Coleman holds an MS from Penn State where his thesis centered on horticulture, park planning, design, and maintenance.
 He’s a member of the Phi Kappa Phi Honor Society and a licensed building contractor for 27 years.
 “But nothing surpasses my 40 years of lessons from the field and garden.
 And in the garden, as in life, it’s always interesting because those lessons never end!”
 Coleman Alderson